 In previous steps, we only considered explicit coupling.
 We now move onto implicit coupling, so sub-iterating each time step multiple times until a convergence threshold is reached.
 This stabilzes strongly-coupled problems.

 The main ingredient needed for implicit coupling is move backwards in time.
 For that, we need a flux capacitor.
-Just kidding :wink:.
+Just kidding 😉.
 What we really need is that your solver can write and read iteration checkpoints.
 An iteration checkpoint should contain all the information necessary to reload a previous state of your solver.
 What exactly is needed depends solely on your solver. preCICE tells you when you need to write and read checkpoints.
-To this end, preCICE uses the following action interface:
+To this end, preCICE uses the following interface:

 Let’s extend our example code to also handle implicit coupling.